 Storage Areas on a Bus for Scooters

-Ideally, RTA buses need to maintain adequate space for riders who use mobility-assisting devices such as wheelchairs or other mobility aids.
-Due to this reason, storage areas for scooters are usually limited and can accommodate one scooter at a time.
+Ideally, RTA buses must maintain adequate space for riders using mobility-assisting devices such as wheelchairs or other mobility aids.
+Due to this reason, storage areas for scooters are usually limited, and scooters can be accommodated one at a time.
 But the good news is that most transit systems offer free storage for users’ scooters in the same manner as bicycles, so long as you follow specific guidelines prescribed by these transport systems.

-The general rule of thumb is ensuring your electric or non-electric scooter does not exceed more than 55lbs/meters in weight and does not hinder free movement inside the bus to avoid obstructing other passengers’ path.
+The general rule of thumb is to ensure your electric or non-electric scooter does not exceed 55 lbs/meters in weight and does not hinder free movement inside the bus to avoid obstructing other passengers’ paths.

-Moving on from storage considerations let’s look at things to consider when packing your scooter for bus travel.
+Moving on from storage considerations, let’s consider things to consider when packing your scooter for bus travel.

 Scooter Considerations for Bus Travel